googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/aggregate.d.ts:51:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/bulk-writer.d.ts:50:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/bulk-writer.d.ts:84:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:107:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/bulk-writer.d.ts:144:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:143:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:151:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:150:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:158:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:157:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:166:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:165:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:181:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:180:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:188:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:187:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:197:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:196:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:215:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:214:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:227:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:226:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:234:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:233:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:485:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/bulk-writer.d.ts:484:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/bulk-writer.d.ts:487:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:488:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:493:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:494:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:500:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:501:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:506:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:507:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bulk-writer.d.ts:513:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:514:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bundle.d.ts:20:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/filter.d.ts:121:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/filter.d.ts:156:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:279:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:284:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:299:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:304:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:306:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:311:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:321:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:326:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:328:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:333:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:337:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:342:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:345:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:350:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:352:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:357:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:361:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:366:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:844:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:849:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:863:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:868:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:865:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:870:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:867:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:872:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:868:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:873:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:878:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:883:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:880:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:885:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:881:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:886:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:883:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:888:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:884:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:889:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/path.d.ts:30:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/path.d.ts:32:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/src/path.d.ts:120:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/path.d.ts:312:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/rate-limiter.d.ts:13:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:353:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:364:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:355:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+// build/src/reference.d.ts:366:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:386:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:397:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:388:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+// build/src/reference.d.ts:399:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:617:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:628:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:961:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:995:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:967:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1001:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:969:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1003:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:977:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1011:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:979:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1013:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:979:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:1013:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:981:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1015:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:981:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:1015:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:983:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1017:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:985:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// build/src/reference.d.ts:1019:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// build/src/reference.d.ts:985:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// build/src/reference.d.ts:1019:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// build/src/reference.d.ts:994:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1028:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:996:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:1030:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:998:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1032:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1143:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1177:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1178:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1144:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1430:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:36:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/transaction.d.ts:233:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/transaction.d.ts:235:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // build/src/write-batch.d.ts:86:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/write-batch.d.ts:108:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/write-batch.d.ts:109:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration

 // (No @packageDocumentation comment for this package)